 First published in 1856, the book is still an essential publication today.
 An interior textile designer friend who has worked for many famous brands has a modern edition of this book.
 When she was studying her art, it was one of their texts.

-The book explores the architectural, textiles and decorative arts of 19 different cultures and periods, from the Egyptians to Italian, Renaissance to Elizabethian design.
+The book explores the architecture, textiles, and decorative arts of 19 different cultures and periods, from Egyptian to Italian, from Renaissance to Elizabethan design.
 The final chapter focuses on the glory of nature and acknowledges the significance of the form found in nature on design.

 Who was Owen Jones

 Owen Jones was an English-born Welsh architect.
 He was a versatile architect and designer and one of the nineteenth century’s most influential design theorists.
-Owen pioneered the modern colour theory, and his ideas on flat patterning and ornament are still relevant today.
+Owen pioneered modern colour theory, and his ideas on flat patterning and ornament remain relevant today.

 As a young man, Owen embarked on a grand tour of Europe.
-He visited many of the ancient cities of Italy, Greece, Egypt, Spain, and Turkey.
+He visited many ancient cities in Italy, Greece, Egypt, Spain, and Turkey.

 Owen studied the examples of architectural polychromy (architecture decorated in various colours) in these cities.
 His travels would have formed a foundation for his design theories, which he honed over the years through lectures.
 Before publishing it all in his most important book, “The Grammar of Ornament“.

-The publication in itself was groundbreaking at the time due to the beautiful colour plates.
+The publication, in itself, was groundbreaking at the time for its beautiful colour plates.
 Owen funded the project himself.
 To achieve excellent colours, he turned to the new and expensive technique of chromolithography.
 (The same method used for the fabulous Educational Geography Posters by Yaggy).

 There are over a hundred colourful prints in the book; I have carefully selected about a third of them here.
 I have chosen some of the brightest and most exciting plates covering a range of design cultures and eras.

-To see the full collection of plates, you can access the book at Smithsonian Digital Library.
+To see the full collection of plates, you can access the book at the Smithsonian Digital Library.

 If you click on the title of the Owen Jones Grammar of Ornament print that you want, a larger image will open in a new tab in your browser.
-Right-click your mouse on that image, and you can save it to the hard drive.
+Right-click the image and save it to your hard drive.

 The images can be printed at home or sent to an online print shop for larger images on quality paper.